 Mental illness does not only affect those who have it.
-It can also overwhelm the people around them.
+It can also overwhelm the members of their entourage.

-If you live with someone with a mental illness, you may experience different feelings, including anxiety, anger, shame and sorrow.
+If you live with someone with a mental illness, you may experience different emotions, including anxiety, anger, shame and sadness.
 You may also feel helpless in regards to the situation.
 Everyone reacts differently.
 For instance:

 These reactions are perfectly normal.
-However, if the situation lasts too long, it can lead to psychological suffering.
-Do not wait for the situation to become critical in order to act.
+However, if you feel distress, do not wait for the situation to become critical in order to act.
 Find out right away what you can do, and what resources are available.

 If you want to help someone with a mental illness, follow these advices: